martinvrba/tres-en-raya/README.md

 # Tres en raya

-Simple game of Tic-tac-toe with rudimentary AI.
+Simple game of Tic-tac-toe with AI.